grassmunk/Chicago95/README.md

 To get the MS-DOS `C:\>` prompt and startup message add the contents of `Extras/DOSrc` to your `.bashrc` file: `cat Extras/DOSrc >> ~/.bashrc`.

-###Plymouth
+### Plymouth

-Recreates the classic Windows 95 boot screen:
+Recreates the classic Windows 95 boot screen.

 To install: